 Your text isn’t clear

-My experience in reading both personal motivation letters, helping entrepreneurs in making pitches, and making relevant suggestions has shown that quite often, people fail to bring out what’s most important and make the text attractive, or talk too much.
+My experience in reading both personal motivation letters, helping entrepreneurs in making pitches, and making relevant suggestions has shown that quite often, people fail to bring out what’s most important and make the text attractive or talk too much.
 The more incomprehensible your text is and the more general your examples are, the worse the result will be.

 Your speech sounds like a poem

-Don’t present your speech as a well-memorised poem.
+Don’t present your speech as a well-memorized poem.
 It will never make the right impression.
 Speak sincerely, add emotions, and show that you believe in every word you say.
 If you’re blunt like fish, you’ll never succeed – investors want to see passion and energy, not the look of a frozen fish.